- Home

 Ms Rice is a former Director of Global Business Development for an Australian employment services company and was responsible for significant growth into new countries in the European and Asian markets.
 Ms Rice has also served in a range of Senate Committee Secretariats, including as Acting Secretary and Principal Research Officer to the Senate Foreign Affairs, Defence and Trade Committee.
 More recently, she was a Member of the Administrative Appeals Tribunal from 2016 to 2018 and is a Member and Graduate of the Australian Institute of Company Directors.

 Ms Rice commenced as a Commissioner of ASQA on 16 April 2018, before being appointed as Chief Commissioner and CEO (initially Acting) on 7 October 2019.
-With effect from 1 January 2021, Ms Rice was appointed CEO for a period of five years.
+Following legislative changes to the governance of ASQA, with effect from 1 January 2021, Ms Rice was appointed CEO for a period of 5 years, and she has since been reappointed to 30 June 2027.

 Deputy Chief Executive Officer